-We’ve tried for a number of years to win industry awards since we founded Zaun 17 years ago.
-We’ve been shortlisted and commended, but never quite made the final cut.
+We’ve tried for several years to win industry awards since we founded Zaun 17 years ago.
+We’ve been shortlisted and commended but never quite made the final cut.

 Tonight, finally, in front of some of the foremost security and policing experts in the UK, we broke our duck.
 And it felt good!

 Not just for me and my fellow founder and business partner Alastair Henman, with whom I collected the award.
 It also means a tremendous amount to both the Zaun and Highway Care teams, who have worked tirelessly to develop, trial and manufacture this solution for the protection and security of the public.